 Special conditions to loss of rent claims

-It is important to note that QBE Insurance (Australia) Limited would not pay more than the landlord would legally be entitled to had the tenant complied with their lease agreement, nor would they pay more than what could legally be recovered from the tenant.
+It is important to note that Tower Insurance Limited would not pay more than the landlord would legally be entitled to had the tenant complied with their lease agreement, nor would they pay more than what could legally be recovered from the tenant.

 Calculation of the loss of rent benefit

 Loss of rent will start from the day after the tenant’s last paid rent e.g. if the tenant is paid up to and including 10 May the claim will begin from 11 May.
 The loss of rent will be calculated until whichever of the following events occurs first: